jeffrey-anderson/intro-to-kubernetes/week1/Week1.md

 ### Namespaces

-* Namespaces provides a mechanism for isolating groups of resources within a single cluster.
+* Namespaces provide a mechanism for isolating groups of resources within a single cluster.
 * Names of resources need to be unique within a namespace, but not across namespaces.
 * Namespace-based scoping is applicable only for namespaced objects (e.g., Deployments, Services, etc.) and not for cluster-wide objects (e.g., StorageClass, Nodes, PersistentVolumes, etc.).
 * Namespaces cannot be nested inside one another, and each Kubernetes resource can only be in one namespace.